Producer Consumer Pattern Design

 const queue = new Queue('processing', { connection });

-Operational Impact: Lower numeric values equal higher priority in BullMQ.
-Mixing priority levels in a single queue reduces broker overhead but requires careful worker concurrency tuning to prevent starvation.
+Operational Impact: Mixing priority levels in a single queue reduces broker overhead but requires careful worker concurrency tuning to prevent starvation of low-priority jobs.

 // Retry policy applied at server level